Biliran: Post-Muslim raids

-World War II
+Japanese occupation

 During the World War II, Biliran had its own guerrilla forces under the Leyte command of Colonel Ruperto Kangleon.
 The guerrilla operation was of invaluable assistance to the successful landing of the American liberation forces at Palo, Leyte, on October 20, 1944, just before the Battle of Leyte Gulf.

 In 1945, Biliran was liberated by the Philippine Commonwealth forces of the 9th Infantry Division of the Philippine Commonwealth Army who landed in Biliran.
 Aided by the local guerrilla forces, they attacked the Japanese troops on the island during the Battle of Biliran during World War II.

+Philippine independence

 Provincehood

 On April 8, 1959, Republic Act No. 2141 was signed into law effectively making Biliran a sub-province of Leyte.
 The island became an independent province on May 11, 1992, through Republic Act No. 7160, making it one of the newest provinces in the country.

 Geography

 Biliran has a total land area of 536.01 km2, making it the fourth smallest province in the Philippines.
 The island lies off the northern coast of Leyte island across Biliran Strait.
 To the southeast is Carigara Bay, to the northeast is the Samar Sea, and across this sea is Samar.
 To the west is the Visayan Sea and Masbate lies 30 km to the northwest.
 The province is composed of two major volcanic islands: the main island also named Biliran and Maripipi, a smaller island to the northwest.
 Other smaller islands include Higatangan and Dalutan.